How To: Install the Aeronaut Internal Frame and/or Padded Hip Belt

 These photos demonstrate how to install the Aeronaut Internal Frame in a 2017/current-era Aeronaut.
 First: flip the backpack straps over the front of the bag and zip open the “secret” pocket in the back that contains the back foam.

 Slide the Internal Frame in with the label facing away from you: this ensures the pre-set generic spinal curve is in its appropriate orientation.
+The foam back panel of the Aeronaut should be against your back and the Internal Frame in front of that foam.
 Apparently, according to this photo, one also needs to lift one’s pinky while installing the Internal Frame—like at a fancy tea party.

 Make sure to tuck the Internal Frame in under the top of the secret zippered pocket.